 - Chiropractic adjustments (in cases not presenting with worsening neurological symptoms)

 - Steroid injections

 - And in cases of severe neurological symptoms surgery

-A word of caution to anyone experiencing cervical spondylosis/arthritis in the neck, cervical traction should only be done under direct supervision of a medical professional!
+A word of caution to anyone experiencing cervical spondylosis/arthritis in the neck.
+Cervical traction should only be done under direct supervision of a medical professional!
 Even at home units leave the potential for serious harm and should only be used under a professional’s guidance.
-I know the infomercial and online ads look simple but please contact a qualified medical professional to see if this treatment is right for you.
+The infomercials and online ads make it look easy to use, but please check with your healthcare provider to see if this treatment is right for you.

 If you live in or near Stuart, Fl and are experiencing any of the symptoms associated with cervical spondylosis symptoms, please contact Advanced Wellness Solutions to schedule an appointment.
 If you’re outside this area, please contact a local chiropractor.